carranza96/kinetic-energy-forecasting/README.md

 This script includes all the steps to reproduce the proposed methodology: preprocessing steps (train/test data split, data normalization, etc.), the model and hyper-parameter selection (LSTM or LinearRegression model, past history window, forecasting horizon, etc.), and the reporting of the evaluation metric.
 It also includes useful functions for plotting the predictions.

+### Real-time experiments
+Files for real-time experiments to be carried out in the Typhoon HIL-404 Simulator are provided in [experiments/real-time](experiments/real-time)

 ### Grid search